ray1729/thinkstats/doc/02-Cleaning-and-Augmenting.md

     (i/sel ds :cols [:caseid :pregordr] :rows (range 10))

 Either of `:rows` or `:cols` may be omitted, but you'll get a lot of data back if you ask for all rows.
-Selecting subsets of the dataset is such a common thing to do that Incanter provides the function `$` as a short-cut (but note the different argument order):
+Selecting subsets of a dataset is such a common thing to do that Incanter provides the function `$` as a short-cut (but note the different argument order):

     ($ (range 10) [:caseid :pregordr] ds)

 If the first argument is omitted, it will return all rows.
-If you ask for just a single column and don't wrap the argument in a vector, you get back a sequence of values for that column:
+This returns a new Incanter dataset, but if you ask for just a single column and don't wrap the argument in a vector, you get back a sequence of values for that column:

     (take 10 ($ :caseid ds))
     ;=> ("1" "1" "2" "2" "2" "6" "6" "6" "7" "7")